michaelnugent/unity-mcp/README.md

 ---

+## Enhanced Serialization System 🔄

+Unity MCP includes a sophisticated serialization system for translating Unity objects to JSON:

+- **Multi-depth Serialization Levels**:
+  - `Basic`: Simple properties and type information only
+  - `Standard`: Normal reflection-based serialization of properties and fields
+  - `Deep`: Comprehensive serialization of nested objects and Unity-specific properties

+- **Specialized Unity Type Handlers** for Transform, GameObject, Components, Rigidbody, and MeshRenderer

+- **Circular Reference Detection and Resolution** to prevent infinite recursion with path-based tracking

+- **Extensible Type Registry** allowing registration of custom handlers for additional types

+- **Error Handling and Metadata** via SerializationResult to aid in debugging

+This serialization system allows for detailed introspection of Unity objects in a format that's easily consumed by AI systems while handling the complexities of Unity's object model.

+---

+## Testing Requirements 🧪

+When contributing to Unity MCP, please include appropriate tests:

+- **Unit Tests**: Add tests for individual components in `UnityMcpServer/src/tests/`
+- **Integration Tests**: Consider end-to-end tests using the Unity MCP Client
+- **Test Configuration**: Follow the pytest configuration in pyproject.toml
+- **Serialization Testing**: Use the SerializationTestWindow to test serialization of various Unity objects
+- **Circular Reference Testing**: Include tests for serialization edge cases

+The test suite uses pytest with specific configurations for proper asyncio test isolation.

+---

 ## Usage ▶️

 1. **Open your Unity Project.** The Unity MCP Bridge (package) should connect automatically.
 Check status via Window > Unity MCP.